-If everyone would take their children to the playground for an hour a day, run around it fast with quality sets at maximal speed, run hard for 60 seconds or more, rest to eat oranges for a few minutes, then repeat, I wouldn’t need to write this article.
+If everyone would take their children to the playground for an hour a day, run around it fast, run hard for 60 seconds or more, rest to eat oranges for a few minutes, then repeat, I wouldn’t need to write this article.

 Alas, here I am: writing on conditioning for under 12-year-olds.